Mainland China reports 21 new COVID-19 cases vs 15 a day earlier

 The number of new asymptomatic cases, which China does not

-classify as confirmed, fell to 23 from 39 a day earlier.
+classify as confirmed, fell to 23 from 39 a day before.
 All of

 them were imported.